 Social Anxiety Disorder

-Social anxiety disorder (SAD) can be viewed as a series of acute, socially stressful events in which patients exhibit excessive fear of embarrassment, humiliation, scrutiny, evaluation, or rejection by others1.
+Based on the 2023 National Health and Wellness Survey, social anxiety disorder affects approximately 30 million American adults, with onset typically in the mid-teens or earlier, and is diagnosed slightly more frequently in females than males.
+Social anxiety disorder can be viewed as a series of acute, socially stressful events in which patients exhibit excessive fear of embarrassment, humiliation, scrutiny, evaluation, or rejection by others1.
 The avoidance, fear, or anxious anticipation of these situations interferes significantly with the person’s daily routine, having a marked impact on occupational functioning and social life.
-The disorder has a lifetime prevalence estimated at up to 13%, with onset typically in the mid-teens or earlier, and is diagnosed slightly more frequently in females than males.
-In the absence of social or performance events, patients with SAD are asymptomatic.
-Patients with SAD are not anxious, except when facing feared social and performance situations.
+In the absence of social or performance events, generally, individuals with social anxiety disorder are asymptomatic.
+Onset typically occurs in the mid-teens or earlier and is diagnosed slightly more frequently in females than males.
+Without treatment, social anxiety disorder can last for many years or a lifetime and lead to avoidance and opportunity costs that can significantly impact a person's employment, social activities, and relationships, and be very disruptive to overall quality of life.

-Social anxiety disorder typically does not resolve naturally, often times leading to alcohol use disorder and major depressive disorder as sequalae2.
-A key psychotherapy mechanism by which individuals with SAD overcome this condition, or lessen their symptoms, is believed to be by exposing themselves to feared or avoided situations.
-This is the basis of cognitive-behavioral treatment (CBT) for SAD3.
-However, it is difficult for most individuals with SAD to even consider entering stressful, anxiety provoking social situations, preventing initiation and gradual increase in exposure to stress, which is necessary for successful CBT.
+Social anxiety disorder typically does not resolve naturally, oftentimes leading to alcohol use disorder and major depressive disorder as sequalae2.
+A key psychotherapy mechanism by which individuals with social anxiety disorder overcome this condition, or lessen their symptoms, is believed to be by exposing themselves to feared or avoided situations.
+This is the basis of cognitive-behavioral therapy (CBT) for social anxiety disorder3.
+However, it is difficult for most individuals with social anxiety disorder to even consider entering stressful, anxiety-provoking social situations, preventing initiation and gradual increase in exposure to stress, which is necessary for successful CBT.

 1 Liebowitz, Gorman, Fyer, & Klein, 1985